-LEAD AND COPPER TAP MONITORING Contaminant Number of Sites over Action Level 90 th Percentile Result Unit Action Level Major Sources in Drinking Water Lead 0 Of 10 0.001 ppm 0.015 Corrosion from household plumbing Copper 0 of 10 0.109 ppm 1.3 systems; erosion of natural deposits
+LEAD AND COPPER TAP MONITORING Contaminant Number of Sites over Action Level 90 th Percentile Result Unit Action Level Major Sources in Drinking Water Lead 0 of 10 < 0.001 ppm 0.015 Corrosion from household plumbing Copper 0 of 10 0.0848 ppm 1.3 systems; erosion of natural deposits

-• We are currently on a reduced monitoring schedule and required to sample once every three years for lead and copper at the customers' taps.
-The results above are from our last monitoring period in 2021.
-Our next required monitoring period is in 2024.
+- We are currently on a reduced monitoring schedule and are required to sample once every three years for lead and copper at the customers' taps.
+The results above are from our last monitoring period in 2024.
+Our next required monitoring period is in 2027. - As part of our ongoing efforts to comply with federal regulations, we have developed a service line inventory to identify potential lead service lines within our system.
+A copy of the inventory is available from our office upon request.